Zhanerd/HumanPose_Face_Analysis/README.md

     torch==2.1.1
     onnxruntime-gpu==1.18.0
     tensorrt==8.6.1

+If you are using RTX 50 Series, you are better to install tensorrt 10.8+, python 3.10+, cuda12.x and torch 2.7+.

 In this project, u dont need to install insightface or ultralyitcs or paddlepaddle or mmpose!
 # USAGE
 There will briefly introduce how to use it.